Matsuri: Ako Festival - Gishisai

 The history of the Gishisai

 The best place to start is the historical tale itself.
 I learned that the actual events of the tale began in 1701 when the emperor sent an envoy to the Shogun.
-Unfortunately, the two nobles, Asano and Kira, entrusted to receive the envoy, had had a little scuffle among themselves.
+Unfortunately, the two men entrusted to receive the envoy at Edo Castle (on the site of today's Imperial Palace in Tokyo), the domain chieftain, Asano, and the palace official, Kira, had had a scuffle between themselves.

-Taunted, Asano had lunged at Kira, wounding him, only superficially however.
-The penalty of such gross misconduct was death.
-Asano was ordered to commit seppuku - more popularly known in the West as 'harakiri' - a form of ritual suicide, limited to the samurai class involving honorable' self-disembowelment.
+Taunted, Asano had lunged at Kira, wounding him, if only superficially.
+However, the penalty for such gross misconduct in the Shogun's castle was death.
+Asano was ordered to commit seppuku - more popularly known in the West as 'harakiri' - a form of ritual suicide, limited to the samurai class, involving self-disembowelment.

-Asano's household retainers, numbering 47, became Ronin or masterless wave men' swearing to avenge their master.
-On the 14th December the Ako Ronin killed Lord Kira and as a punishment then had to commit seppuku themselves.
+Asano's household retainers, numbering 47, became ronin or masterless men,' and swore to avenge their master.
+After elaborately plotting for a full year, on the 14th December the Ako Ronin killed Lord Kira, at his home in Ryogoku (see "Kira-tei") and as a punishment had to commit seppuku themselves.

 The Gishisai today